 In March 2006, Revlon, Inc. completed the \$110 Million Rights Offering (as hereinafter defined), which allowed stockholders of record to purchase additional shares of Class A Common Stock.
-The subscription price for each share of Class A Common Stock purchased in the \$110 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$2.80 per share.
-Upon completing the \$110 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used to redeem approximately \$109.7 million aggregate principal amount of its 85/8% Senior Subordinated Notes in satisfaction of the applicable requirements under the 2004 Credit Agreement, at an aggregate redemption price of \$111.8 million, including \$2.1 million of accrued and unpaid interest up to, but not including, the redemption date.
-(See Note 19, "Subsequent Events" describing the full repayment of the balance of the 85/8% Senior Subordinated Notes on their February 1, 2008 maturity date).
+The subscription price for each share of Class A Common Stock purchased in the \$110 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$28.00 per share (as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
+Upon completing the \$110 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used to redeem approximately \$109.7 million aggregate principal amount of its 8 5/8% Senior Subordinated Notes in satisfaction of the applicable requirements under the 2004 Credit Agreement, at an aggregate redemption price of \$111.8 million, including \$2.1 million of accrued and unpaid interest up to, but not including, the redemption date.
+(See Note 19, "Subsequent Events" describing the full repayment of the balance of the 8 5/8% Senior Subordinated Notes on their February 1, 2008 maturity date).